oemof/oemof-solph/docs/usage.rst

 The parameters :math:`C_{0}` and :math:`C_{1}` can be given by scalars or by series in order to define a different efficiency equation for every timestep.

-.. note:: See the :py:class:`~oemof.solph.components.OffsetTransformer` class for all parameters and the mathematical background.
+.. note:: See the :py:class:`~oemof.solph.components.offset_transformer.OffsetTransformer` class for all parameters and the mathematical background.

 .. _oemof_solph_custom_electrical_line_label: